Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 Juli 2025 12.35.18 UTC
+- WIB: Minggu, 27 Juli 2025 13.42.25 UTC
-- WITA: Minggu, 27 Juli 2025 13.35.18 UTC
+- WITA: Minggu, 27 Juli 2025 14.42.25 UTC
-- WIT: Minggu, 27 Juli 2025 14.35.18 UTC
+- WIT: Minggu, 27 Juli 2025 15.42.25 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: technology
+Kategori: success